-Marc is the co-chair of the Retail & Consumer Goods industry team.
-His practice focuses on intellectual property licensing and franchising in the retail/consumer goods and services areas, fashion/apparel and accessories, food and beverage, and commercial/industrial design, including the drafting, negotiation and enforcement of license and franchise documents and agreements, as well as implementation of branding and commercialization objectives for clients via licensing and franchising.
-In conjunction with the services above, he counsels clients on creating effective strategies for procuring, protecting and enforcing their global intellectual property assets.
-Marc has also participated in and used alternative dispute resolution forums such as arbitration and mediation to enforce intellectual property rights.
-Marc frequently lectures and writes on intellectual property issues for a variety of intellectual property organizations and publications, including International Trademark Association (INTA), New York State Bar Association (NYSBA) Intellectual Property Section, American Bar Association Forum on Franchising, Wharton Business Law Association at the University of Pennsylvania, New York University, Association of the Bar of the City of New York Fashion Law Committee, Licensing Industry Merchandisers’ Association (LIMA), National Law Journal, IP Strategist and The New York Law Journal, Practical Law, The Licensing Journal.
+Marc is the co-chair of the Franchise Group and Retail & Consumer Goods industry team.
+His practice focuses on intellectual property licensing and franchising in the retail/consumer goods and services areas, fashion/apparel and accessories, food and beverage, and commercial/industrial design, including the drafting, negotiation, and enforcement of license and franchise documents and agreements, as well as implementation of branding and commercialization objectives for clients via licensing and franchising.
+In conjunction with the services above, Marc counsels clients on creating effective strategies for procuring, protecting, and enforcing their global intellectual property assets.
+Marc has also participated in and used alternative dispute resolution forums such as arbitration and mediation to enforce intellectual property rights and resolve license and franchise contractual disputes.
+Marc frequently lectures and writes on intellectual property and franchise issues for a variety of intellectual property and franchise organizations and publications, including International Trademark Association (INTA), New York State Bar Association Intellectual Property Section, and the American Bar Association Forum on Franchising, The Franchise Lawyer, Franchise Law Journal, National Law Journal, IP Strategist, The New York Law Journal, Practical Law, The Licensing Journal.

 Provide franchise advice and counsel, including preparation of Franchise Disclosure Document, Franchise Agreement, as well as related developer and other agreements, along with franchise registration, renewal and update services to numerous clients in the food beverage and consumer services areas.
-Representative clients include: THE JUICY CRAB; ZIPPY’S RESTAURANTS; FUKU; RIVER STREET SWEETS – SAVANNAH’S CANDY KITCHEN; MAXIMIZED LIVING, PUTT-PUTT.
+Representative clients include: FLOWERS FOODS; EXPRESS SERVICES; EPIC KITCHEN; THE JUICY CRAB; ZIPPY’S RESTAURANTS; FUKU; RIVER STREET SWEETS – SAVANNAH’S CANDY KITCHEN; MAXIMIZED LIVING, PUTT-PUTT.

 Provide advice and counsel concerning licensing and related brand transactions, such as manufacturing, supply and distribution agreements, as well as provide global trademark, copyright and patent portfolio and enforcement services to S’well Bottle Company.